UPDATED 5 OCT 2022

 COVID-19 cases across South America have been steadily dropping since mid-2021 as vaccines rolled out across the continent.
-Across South America, locals have now enjoyed several months of low case numbers and tourism has returned.
-Most countries have now reopened their borders to international travellers – without being negatively impacted by COVID – whilst others are in the final stages of reopening.
+Across South America, tourism has returned and countries have now reopened their borders to international travellers – without being negatively impacted by COVID.

 As every nation has faced its difficulties throughout the pandemic, navigating the complexities of COVID travel restrictions across the globe can be daunting.
 As South America travel specialists, we have had teams on the ground throughout the past few years reporting on each destination in which we travel.
 Below is a summary of the government travel restrictions currently in place across South America.

 In most countries, mask wearing is no longer mandatory indoors or outdoors, so it’s at your discretion.
 However, both Peru and Chile still require masks in some situations, more details are below.

 Note- All travel requirements are subject to change.

 As of April 2022, Argentina’s has officially dropped previous requirements of COVID vaccinations and arrival testing.
 International travellers to Argentina can enter the country without needing to quarantine.

 - Insurance with COVID coverage, including hospitalisation, isolation, and medical transfers.

 Visit the Argentina travel website for more information.